visit us on facebook

 We are happy to hear from parents whenever concerns or questions arise.
-As much as possible, please try to go through the teachers for non-time-sensitive things.
+As much as possible, please try to go through the teachers for all communication about your child, including requests for information from ancillary service providers.
 When in doubt, call the office and Pat will direct you to the appropriate staff member.
 As a general rule, the following applies:

 Questions about IEP development, service delivery, educational services, curriculum, teacher supervision, etc.: Paula Donahue, Special Education Director